nickovchinnikov/datasatanism/docs/index.md

 description: Dive into the world of Programming and the Mathematical Art of Deep Learning.
 ---

-# Welcome to DataSatanism
+# Welcome to DataSanta

 **Open the Deep Learning Mystery: [**YouTube** :simple-youtube:](https://www.youtube.com/@datasatanism)**

-Welcome to **DataSatanism**, my digital diary where numbers dance, and algorithms whisper the secrets of the universe.
+Welcome to **DataSanta**, my digital diary where numbers dance, and algorithms whisper the secrets of the universe.
 Here, we take a delightfully unserious approach to very serious topics like data science, machine learning, and, yes, *Goddamnit AI!*.
 [Read more About This Blog](./about.md)

 ## Feel free to: